Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: Characterizing the error bound of SAIC

-Instead of comparing the communication and control policies $\pi^{c, SAIC}_i(\cdot) , \pi^{m,SAIC}_i(\cdot), \,\, i \in \{1,2\}$ with the jointly optimal policies for the problem (\ref{decentralized problem - State Aggregation}), in theorem \ref{theorem: error bound}, we compare the expected return that is attained by SAIC with that of the centralized controller with full observability which is even harder to achieve.
-The performance gap between SAIC and the centralized solution provided by theorem \ref{theorem: error bound} is proposed in terms of the discount factor $\lambda$ of the task and a positive scalar $\epsilon$.
+As discussed in section \ref{sec: SAIC}, SAIC uses two approximations to solve the original joint quantization and control problem.
+It was not, however, explained that how these approximation would impact the performance of SAIC in terms of the system's average return.
+By extending the results of \cite{abel2016near} to a multi-agent scenario, we characterize the performance gap of SAIC proposed in section \ref{sec: SAIC}.
+Instead of measuring the difference between the average return obtained by SAIC with that of the jointly optimal policies for the problem (\ref{decentralized problem - State Aggregation}), in Theorem \ref{theorem: error bound}, we measure the performance gap between the average return attained by SAIC with that of the centralized controller - whereas the latter has had access to perfect communications and as well as full observability of the environment.
+The measured gap is, indeed, larger than the performance gap between SAIC and a hypothetical jointly optimal solution to (\ref{decentralized problem - State Aggregation}), as in the case of the central controller there is no communication/observation limitation in place.
+The performance gap between SAIC and the centralized solution provided by Theorem \ref{theorem: error bound} is proposed in terms of the discount factor $\lambda$ of the task and a positive scalar $\epsilon$.
 Definition \ref{def: cost-uniform} details the notion of $\epsilon$-cost uniform.
 Lemma \ref{lem: compute epsilon} is proposed to compute the value of $\epsilon$ for SAIC.

-\begin{definition} Given a positive number $\epsilon$ a subset $\mathcal{P}_{i,k} \subset \Omega$ is said to be $\epsilon$-cost-uniform with respect to the policy $\pi(\cdot)$ if the following condition holds for two arbitrary observations $\ro' , \ro'' \in \mathcal{P}_{i,k}$: { } where $\mathcal{M}_\pi(\ro' ) = \big{\{} \rm \in \mathcal{M} : \pi(\rm | \ro') > 0 \big{\}}$. \end{definition} \begin{theorem} Consider a multi-agent system in which agents are subject to local observability and local action selection.
-If agents are allowed to communicate through communication channels with limited rate $R$-bits at each time step, the maximum achievable expected return of the multi-agent system following SAIC algorithm will be in a small neighbourhood of the same MAS if it was controlled with a centralized unit under perfect communications: { } where $\gamma$ is the discount factor and $\epsilon$ should be computed according to lemma \ref{lem: compute epsilon}, conditioned on the the lumpability of the original MDP. \end{theorem}
+\begin{definition} Given a positive number $\epsilon$ a subset $\mathcal{P}_{i,k} \subset \Omega$ is said to be $\epsilon$-cost-uniform with respect to the policy $\pi(\cdot)$ if the following conditions hold for two arbitrary observations $\ro' , \ro'' \in \mathcal{P}_{i,k}$: { } where $\mathcal{M}_\pi(\ro' ) = \big{\{} \rm \in \mathcal{M} : \pi(\rm | \ro') > 0 \big{\}}$. \end{definition} \begin{theorem} Consider a multi-agent system in which agents are subject to local observability and local action selection.
+If agents are allowed to communicate through communication channels with a bit-budget $R$-bits at each time step, the maximum achievable expected return of the multi-agent system following SAIC algorithm will be in a small neighbourhood of the same MAS if it was controlled with a centralized unit under perfect communications: { } where $\gamma$ is the discount factor and $\epsilon$ should be computed according to lemma \ref{lem: compute epsilon}, conditioned on the lumpability of the original MDP - Condition \ref{condition: lumpability}. \end{theorem}